treva556/phase-1-final-project/js/readme.md

 (back to top)

 # Usage
 This is a hotel booking website code.
-It functions by inputing the check in,check out,number of adult visitors, number of rooms and number of children visitors if any.
+It functions by inputing the check in,check out,number of adult visitors, number of rooms and number of children visitors if any.You can book a hotel room, cancel a booking and also clicking the check out button when checking out to inform the server for available room.

 # License
 Trevor Licence